When I lived in Australia, I used to hate going to motorcycle shows.

 How many other motorcycle shows only cost you a tankful of gas and the price of a coffee?

-The motorcycles are parked where their owners left them.
+At this motorbike show, the motorcycles are parked where their owners left them.

 They’re not even arranged into categories.